Muhammadu Buhari: Nigeria's converted democrat comes back from the brink

 Cuts to an amnesty package for former militants in the oil-producing Niger Delta, followed by the deployment of troops to the region, prompted a new round of attacks on energy facilities in 2016 that reduced oil production on which the country depended.

-Faced with a slowing economy, Buhari applied the same tools to drag Nigeria out of recession that had failed when he was in power in the 1980s - keeping the currency artificially high as a matter of national pride.
+Faced with a slowing economy, Buhari applied the same tools that had failed when he was in power in the 1980s - keeping the currency artificially high as a matter of national pride.

 That forced the closure of many businesses that relied on imported goods.
 His economic policies also meant international investors kept their distance from Nigeria.